OSGConnect/connectbook/examples/java-on-osg.md

-If your code uses Java via a `.jar` file, it is easy to bring along your own copy of the Java Development Kit (JDK) which allows you to run your `.jar` file anywhere on the OSG.
+If your code uses Java via a `.jar` file, it is easy to bring along your own copy of the Java Development Kit (JDK) which allows you to run your `.jar` file anywhere on the Open Science Pool.

-## Steps to Use Java on the OSG
+## Steps to Use Java in Jobs

 1. **Get a copy of Java/JDK.** You can access the the Java Development Kit (JDK) from the [JDK website](https://jdk.java.net/).
 First select the link to the